 How to Get NWT Homeschool Funding Without Missing the September 30 Deadline

-The Northwest Territories provides curriculum reimbursement for registered home-educated students through the 25% FTE (full-time equivalent) funding allocation — but eligibility requires that your home education program is registered with your District Education Authority before September 30 of the school year.
-Miss this date and you forfeit an entire year of funding, regardless of when you actually start homeschooling.
+The Northwest Territories provides curriculum reimbursement for registered home-educated students through a funding allocation in which the student is coded as 0.5 FTE and 25% of that allocation is reserved for eligible costs.
+The applicable registration deadline varies by DEA: September 15 for Sahtu and September 30 for YK1.
+Late registrations generally do not qualify for that academic year's funding, so confirm your local deadline before ordering materials.
 This is the single most important administrative deadline for NWT homeschooling families.
 The Northwest Territories Legal Withdrawal Blueprint includes a dedicated funding tracker with the registration timeline, eligible expense categories, DEA-specific reimbursement caps, and the receipt documentation system.

 How the Funding Works